abhishekit31/javaScript/Interview/interview.md

 ## Asynchronous Javascritp:-

-1. code doesn't execute line by line manner means it doesn't wait for time consuming . task.
+code doesn't execute line by line manner means it doesn't wait for time consuming task.

-2. it is faster as compare to the synchronus javasript
+it is faster as compare to the synchronus javasript.

 ```javascript
 console.log("start");